-If you are a beginner to AHA and BHA, start slow.
-If you do not have sensitive skin, exfoliate every other day.
-Those with sensitive skin should stick to exfoliating once a week.
-Discuss with your dermatologist how often you should get chemical peels.
+If you are a beginner to AHA and BHA, start slow with low doses.
+If you do not have sensitive skin, you may consider exfoliating every week with mild home use agents.
+Those with sensitive skin should not attempt self exfoliations.
+Discuss with your dermatologist to have your underlying skin condition resolved first before thinking how often you should get chemical peels or exfoliations.

 Alpha hydroxy acids (AHA) are naturally-occurring compounds possessing unparalleled benefits to the skin and extensively used in a dermatologist’s office.
 Most AHAs are non-toxic and are often present in food and fruits, thus also known as fruit acids.

 The types of AHA used commonly for cosmetic purposes are glycolic acid and lactic acid.
 Glycolic acid, found in sugar cane, has the smallest molecule of all the AHAs and is the most widely used acid in skincare.
 Lactic acid is present in sour milk and tomato juice and can be found in our bodies as a byproduct of metabolic processes.

 Certain types of AHA have lipophilic (ability to dissolve in lipids/fats) side groups in its chemical structure such as mandelic acid and benzylic acid.
 Such acids are more soluble in lipids over the conventional water-soluble AHAs, thus are often used for oily and acne-prone skin.

 Uses as a peeling agent